 21st Century leadership is a team game, not a solo pursuit.
-In this section we explore the third critical trait of extraordinary leaders: their ability to build extraordinary leadership teams.
+In this paper we focus on the third critical trait of extraordinary leaders: the ability to build extraordinary leadership teams.
+(Visit the Downloads page of www.changeandstrategy.com for the paper on the first two aspects of individual leadership titled 'The Chequerboard of Leadership'.)